and-kal/ableton-racks/README.md

 ...rack for Live 11 by [nuan sonar](https://nuansonar.bandcamp.com/)

+## Backslap

+...was made by ›The Tuning Room‹ on the Ned Rush Discord.
+But I think it's for Live 12 only.

 ## most of the rest

 ...are racks and presets I did myself - have fun!